-I miss this, every time I buy a pork pie or a can of beans in the deep end of Spar I miss it.
+I miss this, St Augustines Swimming Pool, every time I buy a pork pie or a can of beans in the deep end of Spar I miss it.
 The cheap hot chocolate, the stinging eyes and the freezing water, those weird “no bombing, no petting…” signs.

 A post war development, not perhaps the most attractive building by our strangely skewed modern standards, but not ugly either and beautiful by association for many Norwich and Norfolk residents whose childhoods were at least partly spent here splashing about, the high arched windows filled with bluey light at night were a vast reverse temporally dislocated improvement on the Spar shop, and the takeaways that ultimately killed what was left of St Augustine’s Street’s trade.